Service By Medallion Congratulates Oracle on 2017 Silicon Valley Water Conservation Award

 In Redwood Shores, cooling tower water is cycled up to 18 times, versus a more typical eight to 10 cycles in other buildings, reducing water usage by approximately 1.5 million gallons, saving $63,000 per year.
 Restrooms at Redwood Shores are being retrofitted with faucet flow-restrictors, low-flow showerheads and high-efficiency toilets and urinals, saving an additional 5 million gallons and $97,000 per year.
 Total annual savings were 91 million gallons of potable water and $573,000.

-In addition, Service by Medallion helped strengthen Oracle's vision of sustainability by certifying janitors through a USGBC endorsed education program.
-Service by Medallion also installed water aerators throughout the company's restroom faucets and implemented the use of an efficient auto scrubber that reduces water consumption by 75% compared to pressure washing.

-The goal of the Awards is to raise awareness and celebrate outstanding achievements in water conservation and reuse through best practices, efficiency and innovation.
-Congratulations to the Oracle Real Estate and Facilities Team on this prestigious award.
+The goal of the Silicon Valley Water Conservation Awards is to raise awareness and celebrate outstanding achievements in water conservation and reuse through best practices, efficiency and innovation.
 Service by Medallion congratulates Oracle for continuing to set the bar higher and for acting as a role model for sustainable building operations in Silicon Valley.

 About Service by Medallion